Characters: Naruto - Other Characters

 - Slasher Smile: Her silhouette sports one as she ominously overlooks the landscape once Madara activates the Infinite Tsukuyomi.
 This particularly stands out, as she's otherwise a Perpetual Frowner.

-- Spikes Of Doom: Juts out of her as she uses her Dead Bone Pulse techniques.
+- Spikes Of Doom: Bone spikes jut out of her when she uses her Dead Bone Pulse techniques.

 - Spotting the Thread: After getting fooled by Naruto's shadow clones, she quickly deduces how to locate the real one among them.
 Naruto gets around this by deliberately moving his truth-seeking orbs to one of his clones, making her think it's the real one..